 The other problem with juicing is that plants have a chemical in them called phytate that interferes with the absorption of nutrients like calcium, zinc, and iron in your digestive tract.
 When you drink a large glass of juiced fruits or vegetables, you may find yourself lacking in important minerals.
 In other words, it’s better to eat your apple a day rather than drink apple juice.

-If you’re still a big fan of juicing or drinking smoothies, Dopart has a suggestion.
+If you’re still a big fan of juicing, Dopart has a suggestion.
 “A better solution would be to have a smoothie that contains unsweetened almond milk, flaxseed, maybe one vegetable, one fruit, and a little bit of protein powder.
 Combine some sort of protein and fat in your smoothie for a better nutritional mix.”

 Watch this video for more information on why you may want to rethink juicing: